gsoft-inc/wl-squide/docs/reference/webpack/defineDevHostConfig.md

 - `remotes`: An array of `RemoteDefinition` (view the [Remote definition](#remote-definition) section).
 - `options`: An optional object literal of options:
     - Accepts most of webpack `definedDevConfig` [predefined options](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/#3-set-predefined-options).
-    - `htmlWebpackPluginOptions`: An optional object literal accepting any property of the [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin#options).
+    - `htmlWebpackPluginOptions`: An optional object literal accepting any options of the [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin#options).
     - `features`: An optional object literal of feature switches to define additional shared dependencies.
         - `i18next`: Whether or not to add `@squide/i18next` as a shared dependency.
     - `sharedDependencies`: An optional object literal of additional (or updated) module federation shared dependencies.